 Next, take out your large, oven-safe skillet and melt the butter over medium heat.
 Drizzle in another tablespoon of oil and stir.

 Put the chicken on one half of the skillet and the potatoes on the other half.
 Let everything cook for 3-4 minutes on this first side, then flip just the chicken to let it brown on the other side another 3-4 minutes.
-Take both the chicken and the potatoes off the skilled and put them on a plate.
+Take both the chicken and the potatoes off the skillet and put them on a plate.
 Cover and keep them warm while you make the cream sauce for chicken.

 To prepare the sauce, use the same skillet you cooked the chicken and potatoes in and add more butter to melt over medium heat.
 Add the garlic and cook for 1 minute or until it gets nice and fragrant.
 Add to the butter/garlic mixture the chicken broth, dijon mustard, and heavy cream, salt, and pepper and whisk it all together.
 Take a second to bask in the heavenly scent of this sauce.